-Alison Grass is a Senior Researcher for the Water Program.
-She is an experienced watchdog/public interest researcher whose work focuses on issues associated with hydraulic fracturing and the corporate control of water resources (as it relates to bottled water).
-She also has experience doing research on campaign finance and money in politics.
-With a Master’s degree from Alabama A&M University in Urban Planning, specialized in Environmental Planning, Alison has been published in the Journal of Sustainable Development for her research on rainwater harvesting practices and policies in the United States.
-She also holds a Bachelor of Arts degree in Mass Communications from University of Alabama at Birmingham.
-She can be reached at agrass(at)fwwatch.org.
+Alison Grass is the Deputy Research Director for Food & Water Watch.
+She is an experienced watchdog/public interest researcher and advocate on energy, climate change and water issues.
+Her research tends to focus on energy issues, including (but not limited to) hydraulic fracturing, the fossil fuel industry, and climate change; she also does some work on the corporate control of water resources (as it relates to bottled water).
+Alison also has experience doing research on campaign finance and money in politics.
+She has a Master’s degree from Alabama A&M University in Urban Planning, specialized in Environmental Planning, and holds a Bachelor of Arts degree in Mass Communications from the University of Alabama at Birmingham.
+You can reach Alison at agrass(at)fwwatch.org.